LimbicAI/code-challenge/README.md

 ### Bonus Points

-The following tasks will **NOT** have a negative impact in how well you did, but you will get bonus points for completing any of them.
+The following tasks will **NOT** have a negative impact on how well you did, but you will get bonus points for completing any of them.

 - Ability to persist data locally
 - Ability to select the type of answer a question will have.
 Types like free text, single choice from a predefined list, multiple choice from a predefined list, etc.